Stroman, Gurriel lead Blue Jays over Red Sox 6-1

 TRAINER’S ROOM

 Red Sox: INF Holt came out with left hamstring tightness.
-He had been the club’s hottest hitter since coming off the injured list May 27, batting .357 entering Sunday. .
-Manager Alex Cora said he expects to have 3B Rafael Devers (right hamstring tightness) back in the lineup on Monday.
-He hasn’t started in three straight games, pinch hitting twice. .
+He had been the club’s hottest hitter since coming off the injured list May 27, batting .357 entering Sunday.
+“I’m hoping this won’t more than a day or so,” he said. .
+Cora said he expects to have 3B Rafael Devers (right hamstring tightness) back in the lineup on Monday.
+He hasn’t started in three straight games, pinch-hitting twice. ..
 1B Steve Pearce (lower back strain) was slated to have another rehab game with Triple-A Pawtucket on Sunday, and Cora said they’d decide in the next few days when he’d return.

 UP NEXT